Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 \subsection{Triple point configurations with hinge charges}

-In this section we apply the symmetry-indicator formulas from \cref{Sec:HOBBC:2D} to study four-band TPP configurations in $\mcP\mcT$-symmetric systems.
+In this section we apply the symmetry-indicator formulas from \cref{Sec:HOBBC:2D,Sec:HOBBC:Euler} to study four-band TPP configurations in $\mcP\mcT$-symmetric systems.
 While in \cref{Sec:Monopole:SW} we have assumed the TPPs to be demarcated by type-$\mathsf{A}$ TPs, we here generalize to the case of both type-$\mathsf{A}$ and type-$\mathsf{B}$ TPs.
-Our result, summarized by \cref{tab:HOBBC:Qjump}, provides the complete correspondence between TPPs, their 2SW monopole charge (if it is defined), and the higher-order signature in the fractional hinge charge.
-For simplicity we focus on TPPs in symmorphic space groups, but our results can be generalized as briefly outlined in \cref{Sec:Conclusion}.
+Our result, summarized by \cref{tab:HOBBC:Qjump}, provides the complete correspondence between TPPs, their 2SW and Euler monopole charge (if they are defined), and the higher-order signature in the fractional hinge charge.
+For simplicity, we first focus on TPs in crystals with a symmorphic SG and generalize the results to non-symmorphic SGs in \cref{Sec:non-symmorphic}.

 Our analysis is structured as follows.
-First, based on the classification result of Refs.~\cite{Lenggenhager:2021,Companion}, we know that TPs can be stabilized in spinless systems on HSLs with trigonal, tetragonal or hexagonal symmetry (cf.~\cref{tab:TP-MPGs}).
-Such HSLs arise in space groups with the corresponding symmetry.
-For space groups with $C_n$-symmetry, where $n=3,4,6$, the possible HSLs and their little groups are listed at the top of \cref{tab:HOBBC:Qjump}.
-Then, given the little group of any such a HSL, we consider all possible combinations of ICRs leading to TPPs.
+First, based on the classification result of Refs.~\onlinecite{Lenggenhager:2021:MBNLs,Lenggenhager:2022:TPClassif}, we know that TPs can be stabilized in spinless systems on HSLs with trigonal, tetragonal or hexagonal symmetry (cf.~\cref{tab:TP-MPGs}).
+Such HSLs arise in SGs with the corresponding symmetry.
+For crystals with $C_n$ symmetry, where $n\in\{2,3,4,6\}$, some representative HSLs with the specified symmetry (namely ones that are realized in SGs with prismatic BZs), are listed at the top of \cref{tab:HOBBC:Qjump} (however, the derived bulk-hinge correspondence, encoded by $\Delta\Qc$, $\Eu$ and $w_2$, applies equally to \emph{all} HSLs with the prescribed symmetry).
+Then, given the little co-group of any such HSL, we consider all possible combinations of ICRs leading to TPPs.
 Recall that a TPP requires a 2D ICR ($\rho^\textrm{2D}$) to be crossed consecutively by two 1D ICRs ($\rho^\textrm{1D}_{a}$ and $\rho^\textrm{1D}_{b}$) (cf.~\cref{fig:HOBBC:BS}), and can thus be characterized by the triplet $(\rho^\textrm{2D};\rho^\textrm{1D}_{a},\rho^\textrm{1D}_{b})$ (here, the ordering of the 1D ICRs is unimportant).
-Finally, we apply the symmetry-indicator formulas from \cref{Sec:HOBBC:2D} to derive the higher-order bulk-boundary correspondence of TPPs, listed in the bottom of \cref{tab:HOBBC:Qjump}.
+Finally, we apply the symmetry-indicator formulas from \cref{Sec:HOBBC:2D,Sec:HOBBC:Euler} to derive the higher-order bulk-boundary correspondence of TPPs, listed in the bottom of \cref{tab:HOBBC:Qjump}.